 - Vaginal leakage of feces or urine

-Many of the symptoms are indicative of advanced ages of cervical cancer after it has metastasized (spread) within the pelvis or to distant sites in the body including the lymph nodes.
+Many of the symptoms indicate advanced ages of cervical tumor after it has metastasized (spread) within the pelvis or to distant sites in the body, including the lymph nodes.

 Diagnosing Cervical Cancer

-The first indicators that a woman has developed cervical cancer are revealed in an abnormal Pap test result.
-When the disease is identified, the doctor will typically recommend further testing to verify the disease.
 Initially, the doctor will obtain a complete personal medical history to determine if the woman experiences pain during intercourse or has had abnormal vaginal bleeding.
-If the condition is diagnosed, the doctor will typically refer their patients to a gynecologic oncologist who specializes in women's reproductive system cancers.
+The doctor will typically refer patients to gynecologic oncologists specializing in women's reproductive system cancers if the condition is diagnosed.

 If the diagnosis reveals a precancerous condition, the physician will usually perform procedures to stop the progressive action of the cancer cells.
-Other diagnostic tools would include a chest x-ray, MRI (magnetic resonance imaging) scan, CT (computed tomography) scan, intravenous urography, PET (positron emission tomography) scan and others.
+Other diagnostic tools would include a:

 Treating Cervical Cancer